OpenCloudOS/LiKeX/README.md

-# RustKVM
+# LiKeX

-RustKVM is a KVM rust refactoring project.
+LiKeX(old name RustKVM) is a KVM rust refactoring project.
 With the development of container, cloud native and serverless technologies, virtualization technology is mainly used for container isolation, so there is a need for lightweighthypervisor such as kvm.

-In the future, LiKeX may be used as a trademark to replace "RustKVM".
+Now LiKeX is used as a trademark to replace "RustKVM".
 "Li" stands for lightweight, 'K' stands for KVM, 'e' stands for extension, and 'X' is a unified suffix for cloud native projects.

 ## Advantage